smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_FR.md

         model: https://schema.org/Text
         type: Property
     boatSupplyingServices:
-      description: 'Property.
-Model:''http://schema.org/DateTime''.
-Description of the complementary supplying services for the boat offered by professionals working on or near the harbor.
+      description: 'Description of the complementary supplying services for the boat offered by professionals working on or near the harbor.
 A combination of guarding, fuelStation, fuelTankerTruck , drinkingWaterTankerTruck, provisioning, dryFairing, waterFairing, repair, expertise, gangways, liftingCranes, towing, wasteWaterPumping, boatConveying, boatTransfer, other'
       items:
         enum:
           - boatConveying